 CDBG program funds are provided as grants to nonentitlement jurisdictions.
-Non-entitlement jurisdictions are jurisdictions that either do not have sufficient population to participate in the United States Department of Housing and Urban Development's (HUD) direct entitlement program, or that choose not to participate in HUD's direct entitlement program in favor of participating in the state CDBG program.
+Nonentitlement jurisdictions are jurisdictions that either do not have sufficient population to participate in the United States Department of Housing and Urban Development's (HUD) direct entitlement program, or that choose not to participate in HUD's direct entitlement program in favor of participating in the state CDBG program.
 Applications may only be submitted by jurisdictions (city, county, or town).
 Jurisdictions are encouraged to partner with districts, agencies, nonprofit service providers, and other community organizations whenever appropriate to prepare and submit applications for CDBG funding.

 Grants can vary based on annual allocations and Activity limits.
-Grants must meet one of three National Objectives:
+Grants must meet one of three national objectives:

-- 1. Benefit low- to moderate-income (LMI) persons, - 2.
+- 1. Benefit low- to moderate-income (LMI) persons. - 2.
 Aid in the prevention or elimination of slums or blight, or - 3.
 To meet an urgent need.

-For the purposes of this NOFA, no Urgent Need applications will be accepted through the NOFA application process without prior Department written approval.
-If you have a program or a project that meets the criteria of Urgent Need, as established at 24 CFR 570.483(d) https://www.law.cornell.edu/cfr/text/24/570.483, and you believe your proposed project or program must use Urgent Need as a National Objective to be program eligible, please contact your Department representative for further instructions.
+For the purposes of this NOFA, no Urgent Need applications will be accepted through the NOFA application process without prior Department approval.
+If you have a program or a project that meets the criteria of Urgent Need, as established at 24 CFR 570.483(d), and you believe your proposed project or program must use Urgent Need as a National Objective to be program eligible, please contact your Department representative for further instructions.

-Please see Appendix A for a list of eligible non-entitlement jurisdictions.
+Please see Appendix A for a list of eligible jurisdictions.